 In the 1950s, US-16 was improved to handle the ever-increasing traffic volumes, mainly in the eastern part of the state.
 Even prior to the creation of the Interstate highway system, the Michigan State Highway Department was planning a network of controlled-access freeways to cris-cross the state, connecting the larger population centers.
 One of the earlier long-distance freeways in the state was the "Brighton-Farmington Expressway," connecting those two cities with a four-lane, divided freeway with access only at interchanges.
 A further extension of the freeway from Farmington into downtown Detroit was planned as the Jeffries Freeway, paralleling US-16/Grand River Ave the entire way.
 However, the coming of the Interstate system would drastically alter these plans.

 After President Dwight D. Eisenhower signed the Interstate Highway Act into law in 1956, routes had to be chosen.
 The Detroit-Lansing-Grand Rapids-Muskegon corridor was an obvious one, however the Interstate designation for this route went through a few changes before finally being designated as I-96 in 1958.
 The entire length of the Brighton-Farmington Expressway was incorporated into the new Interstate and I-96 route markers likely made their first appearance on the highway in 1959.
 Over the next five years, additional segments of freeway in the US-16 corridor were built and opened to traffic, being signed concurrently as both I-96 and US-16.

-By December 1962, however, much of the US-16 corridor had been upgraded to freeway.
-So as to not have two overlapping route designations on the entire Detroit-to-Muskegon highway, the State Highway Department decided to petition the American Association of State Highway Officials (AASHO) to have the US-16 route designation "decommissioned" in the State of Michigan, leaving only the I-96 routing to run between Detroit and Muskegon.
-AASHO agreed and in mid-December 1962 the route of US-16 ceased to exist east of Milwaukee, Wisconsin.
+By the end of 1962, however, much of the US-16 corridor had been upgraded to freeway.
+So as to not have two overlapping route designations on the entire Detroit-to-Muskegon highway, the State Highway Department petitioned the American Association of State Highway Officials (AASHO) to have the US-16 route designation "decommissioned" in the State of Michigan, leaving only the I-96 routing to run between Detroit and Muskegon.
+AASHO agreed and as of December 12, 1962 the route of US-16 ceased to exist east of Milwaukee, Wisconsin.
 (In later years, the state departments of transportation in Wisconsin, Minnesota and South Dakota would further "decommission" a majority of US-16 in their states.
 Today, US-16 only runs from Rapid City, South Dakota to Yellowstone National Park in Wyoming.)